n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest.md

 - **Ignore SSL Issues**: download the response even if SSL validation isn't possible.
 - **Redirects**: choose whether to follow redirects.
 Enabled by default.
 - **Response**: provide settings about the expected API response.
 - **Pagination**: handle query results that are too big for the API to return in a single call.
+Refer to [Pagination](#pagination) for more information.
 - **Proxy**: use this if you need to specify an HTTP proxy.
 - **Timeout**: set a timeout for the request.